jewel/clearskies/protocol/core.md

 Another example of possibly binary data
 ```

+Most messages are not signed (and no security benefit would be gained from
+signing them).

 As a rule, the receiver of file data should always be the one to request it.
 It should never be pushed unrequested.
 This allows streaming content and do